0605akj0605/SCAL-LAB-PCB-DESIGNS/README.md

 Worked with **Naman Jain** and **Chiranjit Saha** to conceptualize and partially prototype an IoT-enabled automated gas stove.
 The system architecture included:

-- 🔥 Spark Plug
+- 🔥 Spark Plug  (to ignite the gas)
-- 🌡️ Temperature Sensor
+- 🌡️ Temperature Sensor (to monitor the flame temperature)
-- 💧 Humidity Sensor
-- 🔁 Servo Motor
+- 🔁 Servo Motor (to rotate the stove knob)

 These components were to be integrated for automatic gas ignition and control based on environmental conditions.